 · Offer to introduce them to someone else you know at the event.
 Just be careful that it’s a relevant intro and your existing contact doesn’t bemoan you for being left with this person.

 · If you have an urgent need to leave them and none of these options are available, leave something of yours with them, whilst you go to the bathroom/get a drink etc..
 They will know you are coming back and probably will start to speak to someone whilst you are gone.

 Remember, unless someone is rude or behaves inappropriately, you want everyone to feel as positive about you as possible and feel you enjoyed speaking to them.

 To read my complete guide to networking at events, click here.

-This article might may you wary to join a person standing alone at an event, but often they’ll be very grateful.
-Being on their phone in the event room is often a show of nervousness, not an urgent need to do something!
+This article might make you wary to speak to someone who is standing alone at an event, but often they’ll be very grateful.
+Someone on their phone at an event with the other attendees (rather than outside of the main room) is often a show of nervousness, not an urgent need to do something!
 Just be careful how you leave them.